TREEIB

 FRUIT QUALITY

 We first started watering cherries when, in 2018, after a long drought, the fruits resembled nothing like they should.
-The fruit was visibly dry, and it was clear that nothing would last, nor ripen at all.
-After watering, improvements in the vitality of the trees were evident on the first day, drooping leaves at the top of the trees rose within two hours and, within a week, change was also noticeable in the fruits.
-In the end, all the cherries remained on the trees and, in addition to ripening beautifully, they were not only juicy, but also significantly sweeter than in the past.
+The fruit was visibly dry, and it was clear that nothing would last nor ripen at all.
+After watering, improvements in the vitality of the trees were evident on the first day; drooping leaves at the top of the trees rose within two hours, and within a short period of time, change was also noticeable in the fruits.
+In the end, all the cherries remained on the trees and, in addition to ripening beautifully, they were not only juicy but also significantly sweeter than in the past.

 CONSTRUCTION WORK STRESS REDUCTION